py-study-group/pull-request-counter/README.md

 It uses Github's API to first pull down a list of users who have starred the `py-study-group/challenges` repository, and then iterates over that list, asking Github for a list of pull requests exectued.
+It uses that list to generate HTML which it writes to `index.html`.

 ## Does it Work?